X

 XML Schema Definition — the structural validation layer for e-invoice XML files, checked before Schematron business rules.

-An XSD (XML Schema Definition) is a W3C standard for describing the structure, content, and data types of an XML document.
-In e-invoicing, XSD validation is the first of two validation passes — it verifies that the XML is well-formed and structurally correct before Schematron checks are applied for business rule compliance.
+An XSD (XML Schema Definition) is a W3C standard that describes the structure, elements, and data types an XML document must contain.
+In e-invoicing it is the first of two validation passes — XSD confirms the file is structurally sound before Schematron checks the business rules.

 • Missing mandatory elements